When businesses change hands

 What is a transfer of business?

-The transfer of business provisions under the Fair Work Act 2009, deals with situations where a business is transferred from one national system employer (e.g. a company) to another.
+The transfer of business provisions under the Fair Work Act 2009, deals with situations where a business is transferred from one national system employer (e.g. a company) to another national system employer.
 The result may be that an award, agreement, or another type of ‘transferable instrument’ follows the transfer and becomes binding on the new employer.
 Therefore, when an employer buys or sells a business, the sale may affect the employment and entitlements of the employees already working for the business.

 Under the Fair Work Act 2009, a transfer of business takes place if the following requirements are satisfied: